HamzaQaziC/Blooket-Cheats/README.md

 <details><summary><h3>Are you the same person as gliz?</h3></summary>

-No, I am not gliz.
+No, I am not Oneshaft2.
 I'm a close friend who worked on the original Blooket cheats with him and took over after he got a cease and desist.
 </details>

 <details><summary><h3>How do I do this on mobile?</h3></summary>